dakindre/task_data_engineer_dakin/README.md

 Below is an explanation of the different sections of the code divided into three main parsts (API, Google Read/Write, Dag Factory)

 #### Zoho API
-The API code section allows for 5 main functions.
+The API code section consists of five API functions.
 One limitation I ran into was the get_items_list function does not return a full list of the existing items in the org.
 Therefore the matching for determining whether to update or create doesn't always result in the correct operation.
 Due to time constraints I did not look further into the issue.

 1. [get_org](https://github.com/dakindre/infarm/blob/23951c630c04b70a485586b7b6481d0dc98524df/dags/zoho.py#L52): gets the org_id using org_name
 2. [create_org](https://github.com/dakindre/infarm/blob/23951c630c04b70a485586b7b6481d0dc98524df/dags/zoho.py#L61): created a new organization if it doesn't exist and set org_id